 The nature, place, need, evolution, principles, achievements and functioning of major international organizations, with emphasis upon the United Nations and selected regional organizations.

 The salient characteristics of government and politics in the independent black African states, and the way these impinge on developmental efforts therein, are examined.
 Meets World Cultures Requirement.

 Literature and developments in the field of public administration; the federal bureaucracy in the policy-making process.

 Governmental and political development, institutions, and practices in contemporary China-Japan.
 Meets Gen Ed - Global Cultural Perspectives.
 Meets World Cultures Requirement.

 Prerequisite(s): POLS 202.
 A consideration and analysis of the goals that the nation's foreign policy officials seek to attain abroad, the values that give rise to those objectives, and the means or instruments through with they are pursued.

 Prerequisite(s): POLS 101.
-Political polarization is quickly becoming the defining issue of our time.
 There exists a need to understand the actions of government and, more importantly, the intentions underlying those actions.
 In this course, students will develop an understand of what public policy is and how policies help solve social and economic problems facing transnational, federal, state municipal, corporate and non-profit policymakers.
-Students will develop an in depth understanding of the public policy process, its key institution and actors (such as, congress, legislative groups, courts, interest groups, chief executive, administrative agencies, etc).
+Students will develop an in depth understanding of the public policy process, its key institution and actors (such as Congress, legislative groups, the courts, interest groups, the chief executive, administrative agencies, etc.).
 Students will develop an understanding of the key parameters of public policy formulation, (policy window, agenda setting, implementation, evaluation, law, theories, etc.) and understand the importance of context (political climate, economic, social and technological) in developing efficient policies.

 The role of women in the functioning of the American political system.
 Meets World Cultures Requirement.